atyantjain/my_next_anime2_website/README.md

-# Welcome to your Lovable project
+# Website for the Anime recommendation project

-TODO: Document your project here
+www.mynextanime2.vercel.app